Zeloksa/Cardputer-ADV-CSI-Radar/README.md

 * **Dual-Core FreeRTOS Architecture:** Networking and high-speed injection are handled on Core 0, while heavy Math and UI rendering run on Core 1 for zero-lag, real-time sensing.
 * **Ultra-Precise 1D Sensing Core:** The original and most accurate engine.
 Specifically tuned for high-fidelity motion detection, capable of sensing subtle movements (like breathing or micro-vibrations) through walls.
 * **Hybrid Room Mapping (SLAM) with Smart Geometry:** Integrated IMU logic to create a digital layout of your room.
-V1.43 introduces an Angle-Based Segment Merging engine that mathematically aggregates collinear steps into perfectly straight walls and automatically trims/closes polygon gaps.
+Features an Angle-Based Segment Merging engine that mathematically aggregates collinear steps into perfectly straight walls and automatically trims/closes polygon gaps.
 * **2D Spatial Profiles**: Support for training up to 21 unique spatial zones.

 > [!NOTE]
 > 2D Mode is currently in **Active Beta**.
 Accuracy is being refined.
-The system now features a default 110x110px geometric tracking grid if no room is mapped.
+The system now features an expanded **135x135px** geometric tracking grid if no room is mapped.

 * **External NAT Bypass:** A custom injection engine that routes traffic through external DNS targets to bypass router flood protection and rate-limiting.
 * **Deep SAFE MODE:** Intelligent power management.
 When charging, the device drops CPU frequency to 80MHz, suspends IMU polling, and halts all heavy CSI processing to ensure safe, cool, and rapid charging.